-Global competition, technology and Mother Nature are driving constant change in business process outsourcing.
+Global competition, technology, and Mother Nature are driving constant changes in business process outsourcing.
 We’ve identified seven trends that will influence and transform the BPO industry in 2016.
 Read on to learn more, and check out the infographic below!

 1. The Philippines Phenomenon

 A low cost of living and a young, educated and English-speaking workforce continues to draw BPO to the Southeast Asian island country.
 The Philippines will continue to shake up the Top 10 worldwide outsourcing destinations, now dominated mostly by Indian cities.
 In 2015, Manila grabbed the No. 2 ranking in the Tholons 100, pushing Mumbai down a rung.
 However, the government will have to address an infrastructure strained by rapid growth.

 2. Risk Management Put to the Test

 Natural disasters, such as the 2015 South India floods, are among the factors driving businesses to address the risks related to outsourcing.
 Multiple site visits by clients throughout the year to inspect work quality and to review disaster recovery and business continuity plans will become the norm.
 To test BC/DR, companies may intentionally, and without notice, “pull the plug” to see if the provider can quickly re-route work to delivery centers in other locations.

 Many successful outsourcing engagements have settled into comfortable relationships, some going on for decades now.
 Having proven their ability over time, service providers are looked upon as long-term partners.
 Familiar with a company’s core business and culture, providers are now offering clients management consulting process improvement services.
 Similarly, companies are asking for more provider capability: Can they take on higher-skill processes?
 Can they handle both the back office and the front office?